matthewliuswims/dotfiles/README.md

 # README

+Below commands are all for the new machine (unless specified otherwise).
+They are supposed to use the files in this repo.

 ## vim

 0. run `vim ~/.vimrc` and copy over the contents of the corresponding dot file in this repo to that file